 The building of former hotel “Slavyanskaya”.
 It was constructed in the late 19th century by means of an entrepreneur Skoryna in a modernist style with elements of pseudo.
 In Soviet times, it was a hotel “Dnieper”.
 Today, the building belongs to “Ukrsotsbank”.
 Dashkevich Street, 20.

 Tsybulsky House (Museum of Kobzar).
-This historic building locate in the center of the city was built in the middle of the 19th century.
-In Soviet times, the museum of one book - “Kobzar” by Shevchenko - was opened there.
+This historic building located in the center of the city was built in the middle of the 19th century.
+In Soviet times, the museum of one book - “Kobzar” by Shevchenko - was opened here.
 Khreshchatyk Street, 217.
 Opening hours: 9:00-17:00.
 Days off - Monday, Friday.